Stellarium/stellarium/skycultures/chinese_xianglin/description.md

 ##### Seats of the Five Emperors

 *Seats of the Five Emperors* (Chinese: 五帝座, Pinyin: Wǔ Dì Zuò) consists of 5 stars in the center of the *Supreme Palace Enclosure*, the seats of the Five Emperors of the five directions.
 In the *Purple Forbidden Enclosure*, there is also the *Interior Seats of the Five Emperors*.
-The central bright star (β Leo) is the Yellow Emperor's seat, symbolizing the Son of Heaven.
+The central bright star (β Leo) is the seat of Yellow Emperor, symbolizing the Son of Heaven.

 ##### Inner Screen